 There are lots of race circuits throughout Japan, but the only Formula 1-spec track other than Suzuka is Fuji Speedway.
-After being bought by Toyota in 2000, it was brought up to the very latest standards and recently hosted the Japanese Grand Prix in 2007 and 2008.
+After being bought by Toyota in 2000, it was brought up to the very latest standards and again hosted the Japanese Grand Prix in 2007 and 2008.
 You could also visit Motegi, another track owned by Honda, east of Tokyo.
 The facility boasts a road course, an oval and a fascinating museum of all of Honda’s racing machinery throughout the years.

 Suzuka International Racing Course